globaltravelreport/global-travel-report/content/articles/2025-04-24-the-land-of-the-rising-sun-australias-top-holiday-destination.md

 ---
-title: 'The Land of the Rising Sun: Australia''''s Top Holiday Destination'
+title: 'The Land of the Rising Sun: Australia''s Top Holiday Destination'
 summary: >-

   From the electric buzz of Tokyo's neon-doused streets to the tranquil harmony